AlgoMole/MolCRAFT/README.md

 To evaluate the model on the test set, download _and_ unzip the `test_set.zip` into data folder.
 It includes the original PDB files that will be used in Vina Docking.

-We also provide the script for preprocessing the featurization for the lmdb data in `transform.py`.
-To enable accelerated training, set the yaml file as follows:
+By default, We transform the lmdb further into the featurized dataset as `crossdocked_v1.1_rmsd1.0_pocket10_add_aromatic_transformed_simple.pt` as described in `transform.py`, which might take several minutes.
+To enable accelerated training, the yaml file will be set as follows:

 ```yaml
 data: